Trump under attack after letting Kim off the hook for Warmbier's death

 Former Republican Sen. Rick Santorum of Pennsylvania told CNN that it was "reprehensible" that Trump gave cover to Kim regarding Warmbier’s death.

-Sen. Mitt Romney, R-Utah, a member of the Senate Foreign Relations Committee, told reporters there was "no question" North Korea was responsible for human rights abuses when asked about Warmbier's death.
+When asked about Warmbier's death, Sen. Mitt Romney, R-Utah, a member of the Senate Foreign Relations Committee, told reporters there was "no question" North Korea was responsible for human rights abuses.

-Sen. Mazie Hirono, D-Hawaii, said it's hard to believe that Kim didn't know what happened to Warmbier, comparing it to Trump taking Russian President Vladimir Putin's word over U.S. intelligence that Russia didn't interfere in 2016.
+Sen. Mazie Hirono, D-Hawaii, said it's hard to believe that Kim didn't know what happened to Warmbier, comparing it to Trump taking Russian President Vladimir Putin's word over U.S. intelligence that Russia didn't interfere in the 2016 elections.